tc39/notes/es6/2012-07/july-24.md

 NL: Do these affect unicode?
 We had agreement at previous meeting that web reality changes would not be applied in Unicode mode (/re/u).

-LH: This is what regex is in reality… Waldemar did not want to specify because it's too hard to specify, but now the work is done
+LH: This is what regex is in reality...
+Waldemar did not want to specify because it's too hard to specify, but now the work is done

 AWB: Too hard is not an excuse to not specify, good that the work is now